midnxghtpulse/retail-sales-analytics/README.md

 this project analyzes the brazilian e-commerce public dataset by olist, which contains transactional data from an online marketplace.

-the goal is to simulate a real business analysis workflow by storing the data in postgresql, writing sql queries to answer business questions and later building a power bi dashboard with the main kpis and insights.
+the goal is to simulate a real business analysis workflow by storing the data in postgresql, writing sql queries to answer business questions and building a power bi dashboard with the main kpis and insights.

 ## tools